lix-pm/lix.client/README.md

 You can always download a library under a different name and version, example:

 ```
-lix install gh:lix-pm/lix as othername#1.2.3
+lix install haxelib:tink_core as othername#1.2.3
 ```

-You will find the following `othername.hxml` in your `haxe_libraries`:
+You will find something like the following `othername.hxml` in your `haxe_libraries`:

 ```
-# @install: lix --silent download "https://github.com/lix-pm/lix/archive/542deeb721697ffe0c20ffa8ee457521ed146f6c.tar.gz" into lix.pm/0.9.4/github/542deeb721697ffe0c20ffa8ee457521ed146f6c
+# @install: lix --silent download "haxelib:tink_core#1.16.1" into tink_core/1.16.1/haxelib
 -D othername=1.2.3
--cp ${HAXESHIM_LIBCACHE}/lix.pm/0.9.4/github/542deeb721697ffe0c20ffa8ee457521ed146f6c/src
+-cp ${HAXESHIM_LIBCACHE}/tink_core/1.16.1/haxelib/src
 ```

 ### Hxml files

-Once you've installed a dependency with Lix and it exists in your `haxe_libraries` folder, you can add it to your haxe build (hxml file) with:
+Once you've installed a dependency with lix and it exists in your `haxe_libraries` folder, you can add it to your haxe build (hxml file) with:

     -lib mylibrary